cisco-open/camblet-driver/README.md

 ## Introduction

-The *nasp-kernel-module* is the supporting Linux kernel-module for the [Nasp](https://github.com/cisco-open/nasp) system.
-It is capable of enhancing plain old TCP sockets in a frictionless way, so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
+The *nasp-kernel-module* is the supporting Linux kernel module for the [Nasp](https://github.com/cisco-open/nasp) system.
+It is capable of enhancing plain old TCP sockets in a frictionless way so that application developers can focus on their business logic instead of dealing with the complexity of TLS, mTLS, and other security-related concerns.
 It is doing this seamlessly, no code changes or re-compilations or re-deployments are required.
 The features are the following:
 - providing zero-trust identity for UNIX TCP sockets through mTLS
 - access control, authorization and authentication (through OPA)
 - providing frictionless TLS termination for those TCP sockets
-- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters for every app
-- supporting every Linux based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)
+- run [proxy-wasm](https://github.com/proxy-wasm/spec) filters for every app supporting every Linux-based machine (bare-metal, vanilla VM, Kubernetes, etc... you name it)

-The kernel module is capable of running proxy-wasm filters on your application data, this way it opens up a lot of oppurtunities to write custom logic for all (or a selected set of) your applications in your environment.
-This allows basically an infinite number of possibilites of monitoring and changing the way how applications talk to each other in your system.
+The kernel module is capable of running proxy-wasm filters on your application data, this way it opens up a lot of opportunities to write custom logic for all (or a selected set of) your applications in your environment.
+This allows an infinite number of possibilities for monitoring and changing the way applications talk to each other in your system.

 ### Presentations

-The eaerly incarnation of this project was presented on KubeCon 2023 Amsterdam, Wasm Day, you can find the recording [here](https://www.youtube.com/watch?v=JSKNch6piyY).
+The early incarnation of this project was presented on KubeCon 2023 Amsterdam, Wasm Day, you can find the recording [here](https://www.youtube.com/watch?v=JSKNch6piyY).
 By that time the module was capable of running OPA -> Wasm compiled policies in the Kernel and those were exposed as an eBPF function from the kernel module.

 ## Which Wasm runtime?

-The [wasm3](https://github.com/wasm3/wasm3) runtime got chosen since it is written in C and has minimal dependencies (except a C library) and it is extremely portable.
+The [wasm3](https://github.com/wasm3/wasm3) runtime was chosen since it is written in C and has minimal dependencies (except a C library) and it is extremely portable.
 In kernel space, there is no libc, but we maintain a fork of wasm3 which can run in kernel space as well (check the `third-party/wasm3/` submodule).

 Current restrictions for kernel-space wasm3:
 - no floating point support [can be soft-emulated if needed]